-Research papers should be 8-12 pages (not including the bibliography) and should connect to course material, using at least 6 assigned references.
+Undergraduate students also have the research paper option.
+Undergraduate research papers should be 8-12 pages (not including the bibliography) and should connect to course material, using at least 6 assigned references from the course.
 Referencing beyond course material also is required, using at least 6 academic references outside course readings; in addition, references may include non-academic references (blogs, news articles...).
 Undergraduates are encouraged but not required to use the paper towards a senior thesis.

+(B) CRITICAL BOOK REVIEW.
+Undergraduates can choose to write a critical review of a book they have selected that takes a deep dive into issues pertinent to the course; the 'research' component of this option is in finding and selecting an appropriate, cutting-edge book.
 Critical book reviews should be 5-8 pages (not including the bibliography) and should connect to course material, using at least 5 assigned references; other references are welcome but not required.
 You are welcome to structure your review as you like; all the following elements should be included: (1) a brief summary of the book (no more than 1-2 paragraphs and not more than 1 page); (2) a critique of the book (i.e. situate the book in the literature per course readings and clarify the nature of the contributions, issues, problems or limitations); (3) bibliography.